UVADS/orientation-technical/README.md

     - vs code / text editor vs word processor / bash
 * [ 6/13 ] check links
 * [ 6/13 ] make github template
-* ~~Open Question: What is hello world for SQL? - https://www.learnsqlonline.org/en/Hello,_World! - SELECT "Hello World"~~
-* Punch out list:
-    - every mention of sql - we are treating `SELECT` as the print of the sql world